 And how did the Wellington Mine get its name?
 We don’t know.
 Its most likely association is with the Duke of Wellington who famously vanquished Napoleon at Waterloo in 1815 and who went on to serve two times as Prime Minister of Britain.
 The Duke of Wellington died in 1852, a mere generation before the Breckenridge mine was given its eponymous name.

 Every mine name tells a story of the people who came to Breckenridge to tame the wilderness for golden wealth.
-Learn more about Breckenridge history on a museum visit, docent-led tour, or blog article with the Breckenridge Heritage Alliance.
+Learn more about Breckenridge history on a museum visit, docent-led tour, or blog article with Breckenridge History.

 Written by: Leigh Girvin